Best Resene Interior Colours: Room-by-Room Guide

 Benefits:

-- More interesting to live with long-term
+• More interesting to live with over time

 Hybrid Approach (Our Recommendation)

-- Bathrooms: Practical whites with moisture-resistant products (Alabaster)
+• Bathrooms: Practical whites with moisture-resistant products (Alabaster)

 Frequently Asked Questions